Scientist Sophie Newbury studies the "dead zone," a rock layer in Karoo Basin.

 News story originally written on March 2, 2009

 Mass Extinction.
-This was the greatest extinction event ever in Earth's history!
-The Permian period extended from 299 to 252.6 million years ago.
+This was the biggest extinction event ever in Earth's history!

 You might also be interested in:

 Kingdom Plantae has almost 300,000 different kinds of plants.
 Plants are found all over planet Earth.
 They can live in fields, in swamps, in oceans and in the desert.
 They can live where it is hot and...more

 Fossils are evidence of what life was like long ago.
 The oldest fossils are over three billion years old and the youngest fossils are about 10,000 years old.
 Scientists that study fossils know that creatures...more

 Scientists have learned that Mount Hood, Oregon's tallest mountain, has erupted in the past due to the mixing of two different types of magma.
 Adam Kent, a geologist at Oregon State University, says this...more

 The Earth's mantle is a rocky, solid shell that is between the Earth's crust and the outer core.
 The mantle is made up of many different reservoirs that have different chemical compositions.
 Scientists...more